The Quadrants of Humility

 In this relatively liberated state, we begin to allow the present as something to be experienced in its raw and unfiltered form.
 We awaken to the true nature of everything around us, unclouded by preconceptions or biases.
 The world becomes a place of wonder and clarity, where each moment is an opportunity to connect with a deeper reality.

 Emily Dickinson wrote; “The Heart wants what it wants - or else it does not care”.
-The journey to presence is not easy, craving is persistent and subtle.
+The journey to presence is not easy, craving is persistent and the ego of wanting is crafty.
 We can concoct all kinds of stories defending cravings existence, even when we know it will hurt ourselves or others.

 Slowly, slowly as we let go of our more destructive craving and self-centred thinking, we open ourselves to a compassionate, mindful, and present way of living.
-We move from confusion to clarity, from entanglement to enlightenment, embracing the rich tapestry of life with all its complexity and beauty.
+We move from confusion to clarity, from entanglement to enlightenment, embracing life with all its complexity and beauty.
 Presence is a transformation that doesn't change how we think; it changes who we are.

 The Eighteen Thought Narratives.